 So, based on the above formula, the ROE for Exxon Mobil is:

 The 'return' is the yearly profit.
-One way to conceptualize this is that for each $1 of shareholders' capital it has, the company made $0.06 in profit.
+So, this means that for every $1 of its shareholder's investments, the company generates a profit of $0.22.

 What Has ROE Got To Do With Earnings Growth?

 We have already established that ROE serves as an efficient profit-generating gauge for a company's future earnings.
 Depending on how much of these profits the company reinvests or "retains", and how effectively it does so, we are then able to assess a company’s earnings growth potential.
 Assuming everything else remains unchanged, the higher the ROE and profit retention, the higher the growth rate of a company compared to companies that don't necessarily bear these characteristics.

 A Side By Side comparison of Exxon Mobil's Earnings Growth And 22% ROE